Rahul-Krishnan/food_truck_tracker/README.md

 ## Deployment

-This app can be viewed at https://bitly.com/snack-tracker https://www.snack-tracker.herokuapp.com
+This app can be viewed at https://bit.ly/snack-tracker or https://www.snack-tracker.herokuapp.com

 ## Built With